Molten Chocolate Cakes

 - Eggs + Egg Yolks: Provide structure and richness to the cakes.
 The additional yolks make the cakes extra rich.

-- Vanilla Extract: Complements the chocolate flavor.
+- Vanilla Extract: Adds warmth and complements the chocolate flavor.

 - Salt: A small amount helps balance the sweetness and intensify the chocolate flavor.